Electric eel: Electrophysiology

 The maximum discharge from the main organ is at least 600 volts, making electric eels the most powerful of all electric fishes.
 Freshwater fishes like the electric eel require a high voltage to give a strong shock because freshwater has high resistance; powerful marine electric fishes like the torpedo ray give a shock at much lower voltage but a far higher current.
 The electric eel produces its strong discharge extremely rapidly, at a rate of as much as 500 Hertz, meaning that each shock lasts only about two milliseconds.
 To generate a high voltage, an electric eel stacks some 6,000 electrocytes in series (longitudinally) in its main organ; the organ contains some 35 such stacks in parallel, on each side of the body.
 The ability to produce high-voltage, high-frequency pulses in addition enables the electric eel to electrolocate rapidly moving prey.
-The total electric current delivered during each pulse can reach about 1 ampere.
+The maximum electric current delivered during each pulse can reach about 1 ampere at 500V.

 Impedance matching in strongly electric fishes.
 Since freshwater is a poor conductor, limiting the electric current, electric eels need to operate at high voltage to deliver a stunning shock.
 They achieve this by stacking a large number of electrocytes, each producing a small voltage, in series.

 It remains unclear why electric eels have three electric organs but produce only two types of discharge: to electrolocate or to stun.
 In 2021, Jun Xu and colleagues stated that Hunter's organ produces a third type of discharge at a middle voltage of 38.5 to 56.5 volts.
 Their measurements indicate that this is produced just once, for less than 2 milliseconds, after the low-voltage discharge of Sachs's organ and before the high-voltage discharge of the main organ.
 They believed that this is insufficient to stimulate a response from the prey, so they suggested it may have the function of coordination within the electric eel's body, perhaps by balancing the electrical charge, but state that more research is needed.